-Since joining the Architect of the Capitol (AOC) in 2009, Mr. Carroll has held several positions.
+Since joining the Architect of the Capitol (AOC) in 2009, Mr. Thomas J. Carroll has held several positions.
 He was first hired as Deputy Superintendent for House Office Buildings.
 In 2011, he became Chief Financial Officer where he was responsible for ensuring sound financial stewardship as well as providing value-added analysis to give insight into the financial implications of program decisions.
-Mr. Carroll was promoted to Assistant to the Architect in 2018 and became Acting Architect of the Capitol in August 2019.
+Mr. Carroll was promoted to Assistant to the Architect for Operations and Services in 2018, and served as Acting Architect of the Capitol from August 2019 through January 2020.

 Before his employment with the AOC, Mr. Carroll served in the U.S. Air Force.
 In 2007, he was assigned as Commander, 11th Civil Engineer Squadron, and was responsible for all facility operations, sustainment and modernization at Bolling Air Force Base, Washington, D.C.

 In 2004, Mr. Carroll was assigned to the Pentagon, Office of the Air Force Civil Engineer and promoted to Chief of Environmental Integration Branch, and later Chief of MILCON Program Development Branch responsible for Air Force input to the president's budget submission.
 In 2002, he served as the Deputy Chief of Mission Support Inspections, Office of the U.S. Air Force in Europe Inspector General in Ramstein Army Base, Germany, after relocating from Rhein-Main Army Base, Germany, where he was the senior civil engineer.